-(Original link here!
-And also I’d like to give my many thanks to Jason for his improvements and encouragement!)
+(Original link here (now dead)!
+I’d like to give my many thanks to Jason for his improvements and encouragement!)

 When a given structure, institution, activity, or social pattern makes up a lot of our lives as individuals, it demands our attention as individualist anarchists.